- What do I do to get a card?

 Kansas State University employees are reimbursed their food costs through per diem on a Travel Voucher once their business travel is complete.
 The BPC is limited to other business travel needs outside of meals such as lodging, rental car, and airfare.
 If meals are purchased at a hotel during a traveler's stay, these should be separated and paid by personal credit card/funds since the traveler will be reimbursed per diem upon return.

-If you would like to enhance or change your existing card, use the BPC Account Action Request form to request the changes and send it to 220 Anderson Hall.
+If you would like to enhance or change your existing card, use the BPC Account Action Request form to request the changes and send it to 2323 Anderson Ave., Ste.
+500.

 There may be instances when a temporary increase is needed because of a high dollar purchase(s) or a large volume of purchases occur during a particular month and more items are needed to be purchased before the end of the next statement cycle.
 If this happens, please notify our office and we will temporary increase your credit limit through the next statement cycle.
 For a permanent credit limit increase/decrease, complete the BPC Account Action Request form and return it to our office.